B74 Malignant neoplasm blood other (ICD-10:C96.9)

 Symptoms

-• Frequent infections: Increased susceptibility to infections[5]
+• Frequent infections: Increased susceptibility due to compromised immune cell function[5]

 Causes